-The goal of this course is to introduce you to the macroeconomic principles that will enable you to understand and interpret economic events in the world around you.
-You will learn what causes the economy to go through cycles of growth and contraction, and how the government can influence the economy to attempt to moderate these cycles.
+The goal of this course is to introduce you to the microeconomic principles that will enable you to understand and interpret events in the world around you.
+We will analyze the choices of consumers and producers, and how these choices influence market outcomes.
+We will explore how these decisions are affected by market conditions and government policies and interventions.